Kitchen Sink Buying Guide

 - Withstands hot cookware.

-- A hard-fired clay material, it’s mainly used in apron-style sinks.
+- A hard-fired clay material, it’s mainly used in farmhouse style sinks.

-- Similar in appearance to cast iron; smooth, glazed, non-porous surface.
+- Similar in appearance to cast iron.
+Has a smooth, glazed, non-porous surface.

 - Primarily sold in white, but multiple colors and textures are available.